What you’ll learn here:

 EXAMPLE: On November 2, you take BEC and pass.
 Subsequently, you take and pass FAR on February 23, and REG on April 4.
 If you fail to pass AUD by May 1 the following year, you will lose credit for BEC, and on August 23, if you have not yet passed AUD and re-passed your first BEC, you will lose credit for FAR.

 The CPA Exam is made up of four sections and each section includes four hours of testing time and one hour of time for administration and security.
-The exam is offered in multiple testing windows around the year, and scores only remain valid for 18 months.
+The exam is offered year-round, and scores only remain valid for 18 months.

 In other words, the CPA Exam is a long exam, and this time investment makes every aspect of it that much harder.

 The time invested into the CPA Exam will come in two main chunks: studying for the exam and taking the exam.

 Studying for the CPA Exam is a time-consuming process.
 Every candidate’s experience will be different.
 We’ve seen candidates pass with as little as 80 hours of study time per section, and we’ve seen others need 180.
 The study time you need can be influenced by factors such as how familiar you are with the material, how long it’s been since you earned your degree, and how long ago you last studied for a serious exam.
 Ultimately, planning your study schedule is just another aspect of the difficulty of the CPA Exam.
 If you invest too little time, you risk poorly covering key topics.
 Invest too much, and you could begin forgetting topics covered near the beginning of your studies.

 The average CPA candidate may need 6-12 months to pass the entire CPA Exam.
 This could vary depending on: